 Although gardening zones (often called hardiness zones) focus on the cold temperatures, there are some other things you can glean from them and often gardeners will use them as a way of communicating what kind of climate they have.
-If you want to learn more about gardening zones, heat zones and chill hours, you’ll want to read this article.
+Knowing your gardening zone is a good place to start.

 If you don’t live in a zone 9 area, I have list of similar posts for your area written by some of my blogging friends who live all over the US and Canada.
 So, if you want to skip on down to the end of the post and find your zone, feel free to do so.

-So, what are some tips for growing a year round garden in zone 9?
+Tips for growing a year round garden in zone 9

 If you’re trying to grow most of what your family eats, do you know how much you need to plant?
 I have some printable worksheets to help you out.
 Just fill out the form below and they’ll be emailed to you.